dristic/novus/README.md

 Novus
 ===========
-Novus is a multiplayer asteroids style game written in javascript and HTML 5.
-It is targeted to be seamless across phones, tablets, and desktops.
+Novus is a game engine written in javascript and HTML 5 on top of canvas.
+The main goal of Novus is to provide an easy way to create HTML 5 games that work on any platform.

 # Getting Started

-## Dependencies
+## Quick Start

 This project is built on top of Node.js technologies.
 Before you start you should have the latest `node` and `npm` installed on your system.

-This is built on the grunt npm package so install by running `npm install -g grunt`
+The engine is built on top of a great CLI tool called grunt.
+We have updated to version 0.4 so please follow the new [getting started guide](https://github.com/gruntjs/grunt/wiki/Getting-started)

 After that install dependencies using `npm install`

-Run the server and look in the public/index.html for the game.
+Run the server using `grunt server` and navigate your browser to http://localhost:8080/public

 ## Project Layout

- * dist : Current build of the js library
+ * dist : Current build of the js library (can be created using `grunt build`)
- * lib : Current .js files built from src
+ * lib : Holds the vendor libraries used.
  * public : Public HTML and CSS files
- * src : Coffeescript source that builds to lib/
+ * src : Coffeescript source of the engine and sample game.
+ * test: Jasmine test framework specs are here.

 ## Grunt Tasks

 Grunt is used to build and serve up the project files.
 To build the project navigate to the root folder and use `$ grunt build`.
-This will compile coffeescript, run qunit tests, concat lib/ files, and finally min lib/ files into dist/.
+This will compile coffeescript, run jasmine tests, concat files, and finally create a build.

 To serve up files run `$ grunt server`.
-Then open up `http://localhost:8000/index.html` to view the project.
+Then open up `http://localhost:8080/public` to view the project.

 ## FAQ